TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 You must be signed into your University of Leeds email account to access all Turing Scheme forms.

-PLEASE provide your correct Student ID number on all Turing Scheme forms.
+Please provide your correct Student ID number on all Turing Scheme forms.
 Your form responses will not be received if your ID number is incorrect.
 Please double check the number on your University of Leeds ID card before submitting each form.

 Start of Placement